Tom Dwan: Live tournaments

 Dwan participated in the 2008 NBC National Heads-Up Poker Championship held at Caesars Palace Las Vegas, where in his first match he defeated Phil Hellmuth in the third hand.
 Dwan was eliminated in the next round by Mike Matusow.

 At the 2008 Five-Star World Poker Classic (the $25,500 WPT Championship), Dwan finished in ninth place, winning $184,670.

 At the 2010 World Series of Poker in the $1,500 No Limit Hold 'em event, Dwan finished in second place for $381,885.

 In 2011, Dwan cashed three times at the 2011 World Series of Poker, including a 5th-place finish in the $10,000 H.O.R.S.E.
 Championship for $134,480.

-As of 2024, his total live tournament winnings exceed $6.8 million.

 In 2016, Dwan went under the radar and was notably absent from that year's WSOP.
 It was rumored that he was traveling to Montenegro to play in Richard Yong's Casino.
-He was, however, present in two events including the Third Edition of the Triton Super High Roller Series in Manila and was seen in company of Daniel Cates.
+He was present in two events, however, including the Third Edition of the Triton Super High Roller Series in Manila, where he was seen in the company of Daniel Cates.

 In 2017, Dwan appeared at the Macau Billionaire's Poker 2017 Spring Challenge set at the Babylon Casino in Macau.
-Running from March 17 to 20, the Super High Roller saw Dwan lose the final against Belarus player Mikita Badziakouski.
+Running from March 17 to 20, the Super High Roller saw Dwan lose the final against Belarusian player Mikita Badziakouski.
 For his first live cash tournament since February 2014, Dwan pocketed the runner-up prize of US$275,000.

+At the 2024 World Series of Poker, Dwan finished 593rd out of a record 10,112-entry field in the Main Event for US$32,500, his first WSOP cash since 2011.

+As of August 2026, his total live tournament winnings exceed US$6.97 million across 56 recorded cashes.

 Live cash-games

 Dwan previously held the record for the largest pot won in a televised live game at over $1.1 million, which occurred during the fourth season of Full Tilt Poker's Million Dollar Cash Game.
 This record broke the previous record of over $919,000 also won by Dwan in the fifth season of High Stakes Poker.

-He regained the record when he won a pot of $3.1 million during the Hustler Casino Live Million Dollar Game at the end of May 2023, with his pair of Queens beating Wesley Fei’s Ace High.
+He regained the record when he won a pot of $3.1 million during the Hustler Casino Live Million Dollar Game at the end of May 2023, with his pair of Queens beating Wesley Fei's Ace High.

 As of 2016, Dwan has spent much of his time playing high stakes cash games in Macau and Manila.

 More recently, he has mostly (though not completely) abandoned standard Texas hold 'em in favor of short-deck hold 'em.
 In a 2018 interview with Poker News, he said that he viewed poker as more of a game than a sport, and also tired of what he saw as the constant staredowns many players employed.
 While he admitted to having popularized staredowns, he objected to players doing so even when they were not in a crucial situation.